mozilla/remote-settings/docs/adr/adr_007_broadast_debounce.md

 - **Cost of implementation**: Mid.
 This requires to duplicate the Remote Settings service configuration to only set the process number to 1.
 - **Cost of operation**: Low.
 The dedicated container would be lightweight.
 - **Scalability**: High.
 The dedicated container can handle a large number of requests, and the microcache would ensure that the broadcast is debounced.

+### Option 10 - Run a Small Memcached Instance

+Run a small Memcached instance to store the last broadcast timestamp, and use it as a shared cache backend for the broadcast endpoint.

+- **Complexity**: Mid.
+Requires introducing a new dependency (Memcached) to just store a single timestamp.
+- **Cost of implementation**: Low.
+Kinto already supports Memcached as a cache backend.
+Deploying a small Memcached instance in a dedicated container is straightforward.
+- **Cost of operation**: Low.
+A small Memcached instance is cheap to run, especially if we can afford losing the data on restarts.
+- **Scalability**: High.
+Reading from Memcached is fast and readers can easily scale horizontally.